Jarvis-X/wait-trajectory/README.md

-# A mini trajctory generator that wait for the robot.
+# A mini trajctory generator that waits for the robot.

 ## Initialization:
 - choose onr type of trajectory you want to use: